ui5-community/wdi5/docs/usage.md

 The files containing tests should reside in `$ui5-app/webapp/test/` and be named `*.test.(j|t)s`.
 Yet both test file directory and naming pattern can be specified [via WebdriverIO's `specs`](https://webdriver.io/docs/options#specs) in [`wdio.conf.(j|t)s`](/configuration#wdi5).

+?> `wdi5` can be used both in a [CJS-](https://nodejs.org/docs/latest/api/modules.html) and an [ESM-](https://nodejs.org/docs/latest/api/esm.html)environment.
+The code examples sometimes use either or, but in no favor of one over the other.

 ### Test suites

 WebdriverIO and `wdi5` can be used with [Mocha](http://mochajs.org/), [Jasmine](http://jasmine.github.io/), and [Cucumber](https://cucumber.io/), with Mocha being used in [all examples](https://github.com/ui5-community/wdi5/tree/main/examples) in `wdi5`.